 The mass relocation is a prima facie example of the huge downside of mass migration.
 In this case, it failed even though the people involved were all Vietnamese and spoke Vietnamese.
-The causa proxima of the failure lays in the concept of social ecology, which is decimation by uprooting and dumping peoples en masse.
+The causa proxima of the failure lays in the concept of social ecology or social trust, which is decimation by uprooting and dumping peoples en masse.
 This applies both to the people moved and to the people on the receiving end.

 In the wake of the French defeat at the Battle of Dien Bien Phu, the Geneva Accords of 1954 decided the fate of French Indochina after eight years of war between French Union forces and the Viet Minh.
 The accords resulted in the partition of Vietnam at the 17th parallel north, with Ho Chi Minh’s communist Viet Minh in control of the North and the French-backed State of Vietnam in the South.
 The agreements allowed a 300-day period of grace, ending on May 18, 1955, in which people could move freely between the two Vietnams before the border was sealed.

 The parties had given little thought to the logistics of the population resettlement during the negotiations at Geneva and assumed the matter would be minor.
 President Diem in the South expected no more than 10,000 refugees.